 The golden rule is: write interesting, topical stuff.
 Your blog will get indexed by search engines and if the content is strong, you will get traffic via ‘organic’ searches.
 However, there are some tactics beyond that which can help boost readership:

-- After writing a new post, make sure you post a link to it on Twitter and Facebook, encouraging readers to share the article (without being too pushy of course).
-The acommpanying tweet or status update should contain a short but accurate summary of what the blog post is about.
+After writing a new post, make sure you post a link to it on Twitter and Facebook, encouraging readers to share the article.
+The accompanying tweet or status update should contain a short but accurate summary of what the blog post is about.

-- Add an email subscription form to your blog so that readers have the opportunity to receive new posts in their inbox when you post them.
-The easiest way to do this is probably using Google’s free ‘Feedburner’ service.
-If you use an email marketing tool such as Mad Mimi or Campaign Monitor, you’ll often be able to edit various settings so that the tools convert your blog posts into emails automatically.
+Add an email subscription form to your blog so that readers have the opportunity to receive new posts in their inbox when you post them.
+If you use an email marketing tool such as Aweber or Mailchimp, you’ll often be able to edit various settings so that the tools convert your blog posts into emails automatically and broadcast them to your subscribers.

-- Make sure your RSS feed is very visible on your blog and easy to subscribe to (if you’re not sure what an RSS feed is, this BBC information is very helpful).
-Using Feedburner makes it easy for people to subscribe to an RSS feed in a variety of readers.
+Make sure your RSS feed is very visible on your blog and easy to subscribe to (if you’re not sure what an RSS feed is, this BBC information is very helpful).

-- Use pictures in your blogs.
+Use pictures in your blogs.
 Not only will these make your posts look more attractive, but any time somebody shares your posts on Facebook, the pictures will be displayed in the article preview.
-These will make the articles jump out of a user’s news feed much more than a boring old text link (particularly if your blog involves a scantily-clad Eva Longoria, or, if he floats your boat, George Clooney in his underpants.
-Sex sells.
-You get the drift).
+These will make the articles jump out of a user’s news feed much more than a boring text link.

 Get these articles in your inbox